Our provider for flexible spending and dependent childcare expenses is Consolidated Admin Services (CAS). The flexible spending plan allows an

 An annual amount elected at the time of hire, or during open enrollment, that can be used to pay unreimbursed medical expenses such as physician and prescription co-payments, deductibles,

 co-insurance (20%), dental or vision services not covered by those plans, etc. If you have specific questions about what FSA money can be used for please contact HR.
+You can also make qualified purchases on FSAstore.com or at the Amazon FSA Store.
 The amount you elect for a calendar year must be used during that calendar year on claims made during that calendar year. (ie. if you don't use it - you lose it).

 Making a claim: